JJ Cale: Rise to fame

-In 1970, it came to his attention that Eric Clapton had recorded Cale's "After Midnight" on his debut album.
+In 1970, it came to Cale's attention that Eric Clapton had recorded "After Midnight" on his debut album.
 Cale, who was languishing in obscurity at the time, had no knowledge of Clapton's recording until it became a radio hit in 1970.
 He recalled to Mojo magazine that when he heard Clapton's version playing on his radio, "I was dirt poor, not making enough to eat and I wasn't a young man.
 I was in my thirties, so I was very happy.
 It was nice to make some money."
 Cale's version of "After Midnight" differs greatly from Clapton's frenetic version, which is itself based on Cale's own arrangement:

 The history on that deal was, the original "After Midnight" I recorded was on Liberty Records on a 45-rpm, and it was fast.
 That was about 1967-68, maybe 69.
 I can't remember exactly.
 But that was the original "After Midnight", and that is what Clapton heard.
 If you listen to Eric Clapton's record, what he did was imitate that.
 No one heard that first version I made of it.
 I tried to give the thing away, until he cut it and made it popular.
 So, when I recorded the Naturally album Denny Cordell, who ran Shelter Records at the time, and I had already finished the album, he said, "John, why don't you put 'After Midnight' on there because that is what people recognize you for?"
 I said, "Well, I've already got that on Liberty Records, and Eric Clapton's already cut it, so if I'm going to do it again I'm going to do it slow.